mdharris1/CDSquaredNotes/README.md

 This repository is a collection of notes developed from a curated list of courses, books, articles, and videos.
+If you find any of it useful, please feel free to use it.

 # CDSquaredNotes